 He has collaborated with the National Symphony Orchestra of Peru, The Verdehr Trio, condutor Miguel Harth-Bedoya, The Fort Worth Philharmonic, conductor Carlos Andrés Botero, conductor Fernando Valcárcel, video artist Mustafa Hulusi, choreographer Patricia Awapara, Circulo Trio, flutist Emily Roberts, pianist Mario Alvarado, ConTempus Ensemble, librettist Maritza Nuñez, violinist Daniela Diaz, Ensemble Surbon, among many other ensembles and artists.

 Born in Lima, Peru, he received musical instruction at the National Conservatory of Lima, and at the Royal Conservatory of Madrid, in Spain.
-After a residence in France, and a return to his home country, he continued his studies in the United States at Michigan State University, where he obtained a doctoral degree in composition presenting his Concerto for Bass Clarinet and Chamber Orchestra as his doctoral dissertation.
+After a period residing in France, and a return to his home country, he continued his studies in the United States at Michigan State University, where he obtained a doctoral degree in composition presenting his Concerto for Bass Clarinet and Chamber Orchestra as his doctoral dissertation.
 He also received a master's degree in music theory from this institution.
-His mentors include his father Celso, Enrique Iturriaga, Oscar Zamora, Antón García Abril, Manuel Seco de Arpe, Manuel Martínez Burgos, Jere Hutchinson, Ricardo Lorenz, Teresa Quesada, Marina Pavlovna, Lydia Hung, and Alicia Diaz de la Fuente, among many others.
+His mentors include his father Celso, Enrique Iturriaga, Oscar Zamora, Antón García Abril, Manuel Seco de Arpe, Manuel Martínez Burgos, Jere Hutchinson, Ricardo Lorenz, Gordon Sly, Teresa Quesada, Marina Pavlovna, Lydia Hung, and Alicia Diaz de la Fuente, among many others.